-Besides the research studies, the various anecdotal evidence is also available regarding the treatments of diabetes by the use of CBD.
+Besides the research studies, the various anecdotal evidence is also available regarding the cases of diabetes dealt with by the use of CBD.
 A patient with type 1 diabetes in California recovered his diabetes by seeking help from CBD with the advice of the doctor, he controlled his blood sugar levels and CBD helped him with diabetic retinotherapy.
 This confirmed that CBD has the potential to decrease oxidative stress on the circulatory and nervous system.
-The Harvard med school researcher in relation with time magazine reported that diabetic patients having CBD treatments notice normal insulin levels gradually.
+The Harvard med school researcher in relation with time magazine reported that diabetic patients having CBD procedures notice normal insulin levels gradually.

 This article was written by an independent and third-party author specialising in CBD, hemp and cannabis research.
 Any opinion, advice or recommendation expressed in the article does not reflect the opinion of Formula Swiss AG or any of our employees.
 We do not make any claims about any of our products and refer to our disclaimer for more information.